We offer opportunity to practice Tai Chi for individuals and small groups.

 - I can introduce you to the basics of Chen style sword form.

-If you are more interested in combat version of Tai Chi or have ambitions to practice with renown master, we can direct you to a very good Tai Chi school (that is not for free of course) and you will have to travel a bit.
+If you are more interested in combat version of Tai Chi or have ambitions to practice with renown master, I can direct you to a very good Tai Chi school in London.

 There is a possibility to learn Tai Chi from me, on one to one basis or if there are enough people to create a small private group.

 If you are interested in this option, to discuss details, please contact me via the e-mail.